Thomas Edward Dicey

 (highest-ranking student in mathematics)

-in 1811,
+in 1811.

-he was an important railway entrepreneur,
+Thomas Edward was an important railway entrepreneur.

-he was a director from at least 1836
+He was a director from at least 1836

 of the